ukhsa-collaboration/PHEindicatormethods/cran-comments.md

 * release:    R version 4.0.0 (2020-04-20)
 * oldrelease: R version 3.6.3 (2020-02-29)

+devtools::check_win_devel has repeatedly timed out and I have not been able to run this.

 * devtools::check_rhub has been run on the following platforms.
 I had to use the argument **env_vars=c(R_COMPILE_AND_INSTALL_PACKAGES = "always")** as a workaround to avoid the error **Error in loadNamespace(name) : there is no package called 'utf8'** on Windows platform as described [here](https://github.com/r-hub/rhub/issues/374).
-These checks produced NOTES about possible invalid DOIs which have been checked and are not critical to the functionality of the package.
+These checks produced a NOTE about possible invalid DOIs which have been checked and are not critical to the functionality of the package.
 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
 * Ubuntu Linux 16.04 LTS, R-release, GCC
 * Fedora Linux, R-devel, clang, gfortran